Dong Xian: Early career

-Relationship with Emperor Ai and quick ascension to great power
+Relationship with Emperor Ai and Ascension

-About 4 BC, Dong had by this point become a favorite of Emperor Ai's.
+By around 4 BC, Dong had become a favorite of Emperor Ai's.
 It was described that whenever Emperor Ai visited places outside the palace, Dong would accompany him, and once Emperor Ai returned to the palace, he would attend to the emperor.
 Emperor Ai rewarded him with large sums of money.
 Dong's wife was given unprecedented permission to enter and leave the palace as she wished, and she set up a residence with Dong inside the palace.
 Emperor Ai also made Dong's sister an imperial consort (with the prestigious title zhaoyi (昭儀)), ranked just below his wife Empress Fu.
 The three members of the Dong family thereby spent day and night near the emperor.
 Dong's father Dong Gong (董恭) was made the minister of palace supplies and created an acting marquess (關內侯).

 Emperor Ai further ordered the imperial architect to build a luxurious residence for Dong just outside the main imperial palace, Weiyang Palace.
-The residence was described to be so spacious that it was like an imperial palace.
-Emperor Ai also gave Dong the best weapons and the most precious jewels from the imperial treasury - so much so that what Dong used was even more precious than what Emperor Ai personally used.
+The residence was described to be so spacious that it was like an imperial palace itself.
+Emperor Ai also gave Dong the best weapons and the most precious jewels from the imperial treasury– so much so that what Dong used was even more precious than what Emperor Ai personally used.
 Further, imperial burial tools were pre-awarded to Dong in preparation for his eventual burial, and Dong's future tomb was built right next to Emperor Ai's tomb.

-In 3 BC, Emperor Ai became intent on creating Dong a marquess, but could find no good excuse to do it.
+In 3 BC, Emperor Ai became intent on making Dong a marquess, but could find no good excuse to do it.
 At the suggestion of a member of his grandmother's clan named Fu Jia (傅嘉), a plan was hatched.
 In 4 BC, informants Xifu Gong (息夫躬) and Sun Chong (孫寵) had, through the eunuch Song Hong (宋弘), reported that Liu Yun (劉雲), the Prince of Dongping, was using witchcraft; as a result, Prince Yun was demoted to commoner status and committed suicide.
-Emperor Ai announced that the plot was reported through Dong, not Song, and then created Dong, Xifu, and Sun acting marquesses.
-Later that year, over Prime Minister Wang Jia's objection, Emperor Ai created the three of them marquesses.
+Emperor Ai announced that the plot was reported through Dong, not Song, and then made Dong, Xifu, and Sun acting marquesses.
+Later that year, over Prime Minister Wang Jia's objection, Emperor Ai made the three of them marquesses.